paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

 (3) **High consequence area defined.—** — For purposes of this subsection, the term “high consequence area” has the meaning given that term in section 195.450 of title 49, Code of Federal Regulations.

-(4) **Inspection and enforcement.—** — The Secretary shall conduct inspections under section 60117(c) to determine whether each operator of a pipeline facility to which this subsection applies is complying with this section.
+(4) **Inspection and enforcement.—** — The Secretary shall conduct inspections under section 60117(d) to determine whether each operator of a pipeline facility to which this subsection applies is complying with this section.

+(5) **Considerations.—** — In carrying out this subsection, each operator shall implement procedures that assess potential impacts by maritime equipment or other vessels, including anchors, anchor chains, or any other attached equipment.

 ### Statutory Notes